 - Technical – Advances in technology, or from technical failure.

 - Natural – Weather, natural disasters, or disease.

 - Political – Changes in government, tax, public opinion, government policy, or foreign influence.

 - Structural – Dangerous chemicals, building design, poor lighting, falling boxes, or any situation where staff, products, or technology may be harmed.

 Once you’ve got a complete list of the risks your business faces, the next step is to plot them on the matrix according to their probability and severity.

 Once you’ve worked out the weight of the risks you face, as a team, or with the help of a risk manager, you can plan ways to mitigate them.
 This may include choosing to avoid the risk, sharing it, or accepting it while reducing its impact.
 Popular tools such as the Kanban board can help you structure and prioritize this workflow.
 Kanban’s main principle is based on matching the amount of work in progress to the team’s capacity to streamline work and maximize efficiency.

-If you’d like to read more about project management strategies, check out our other articles such as Porter’s Five Forces Analysis to help you understand the competitiveness within your industry or Google’s secret to success: OKR to help you achieve your goals.
+If you’d like to read more about strategic management tools, check out our other articles such as Porter’s Five Forces Analysis, Pestel and SWOT analysis.
+Or use productivity tools such as OKRs or SMART to help you achieve your goals today!